UNDERSTANDING THE NOVEL - 2023/4

-For students on the English Literature programme, verbal feedback and formative ‘feed forward’ is provided through seminar discussions, and tutor and peer feedback in seminars, Written and/or oral tutor feedback will also be provided on an essay plan (maximum of 250 words or equivalent) during the course of the module (the student is free to submit this at any point of the semester).
+Verbal feedback and formative 'feed forward' is provided through seminar discussions, and tutor and peer feedback in seminars.
+Written and/or oral tutor feedback will also be provided on an essay plan (maximum of 250 words or equivalent) during the course of the module (the student is free to submit this at any point of the semester).

 There is the option of a range of other feedback mechanisms agreed between tutor and students in week 1 of the module, such as seminar contribution and writing exercises.

 - The module aims to deepen and expand students' understanding of: the novel in English

 - developments in the novel since the 18th-century

 - the theoretical and critical methodologies that underpin the study of the novel

 - the distinct development of the novel as a form